frank-1992/RealityKit_ARQL/README.md

 # Functions:
 1. detect plane then place the model on the plane
+2. move model and switch different planes
 3. add light and horizontal shadow(vertical has some problems right now)
 4. add pan, scale, rotate gestures, you can use them control the model
-6. take photos and videos
+5. take photos and videos
-7. two fingers move up can float the model(this function has been removed)
+6. two fingers move up can float the model(this function has been removed)

 Download this project and run 'Pod install', then you can enjoy it